Our Town (James Taylor song)

 "Our Town" is a song used in the 2006 Disney/Pixar animated film Cars.
 It was written by longtime Pixar contributor Randy Newman and recorded by James Taylor.

 Story

 The song is a ballad that recounts the economic decline of the fictional town of Radiator Springs after the creation of Interstate 40.

 Awards and nominations

-At the 49th Grammy Awards (given on February 11, 2007), the song won the Grammy Award for Best Song Written for a Motion Picture, Television or Other Visual Media.
+At the 49th Grammy Awards, the song won the Grammy Award for Best Song Written for a Motion Picture, Television or Other Visual Media.
 The same night, Newman's work for Cars won for Music in an Animated Feature Production at the 34th Annie Awards.
-The song was also nominated for Academy Award for Best Original Song but lost to "I Need to Wake Up" from An Inconvenient Truth.
+The song was also nominated for Academy Award for Best Original Song.

 International version

 As the track is a background song, not key for the understanding of the plot, "Our Town" was left untranslated in most foreign dubbings.
 However, it numbers a few translations in various language versions.